lambdaclass/cairo-vm.c/README.md

 [ap] = 1; ap++
 ```
 which stores 1 in the direction stored in the ap register and increases it in one to point to the next direction.
-we can declare an structure to store the data as follows:
+We can declare an structure to store the data as follows:
 ```
 struct Instruction {
 	int64_t off0;